lloydbayley/lloydbayley.github.io/_posts/2025-05-22-mac-customisations.md

 ## Quick Dictation "Hotkey"

+ This is a nice feature to have when you get sick of typing etc. Double-Tap the Fn key and away you go!
+(You will need to be in a place where you can type at an insertion-point, of course.)

 In Settings, scroll down on the left-hand menu, select Keyboard.
 In the right-hand pane, scroll down until you see Dictation.
 Turn that on and then you can set the "hotkey" where it says "Shortcut".
-It's a nice feature to have when you get sick of typing etc. Double-Tap the Fn key and away you go!
-(You will need to be in a place where you can type at an insertion-point, of course.)

 ![Image]({{ site.baseurl }}/assets/images/MacCustom/Double-Tap Fn for Dictation.png)